CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 as numerical with [value labels](data-management.html#label-values) attached.
 While we could do this manually using a combination of `gen` and
 `replace` with some conditionals, a less tedious way to do so is via `encode`.

-The "auto" data set does not have a good string variable to demonstrate this on, so we'll switch to the "surface" data set, which contains sea surface temperature measurements from a number of locations over two days.
+We'll switch to the "surface" data set, which contains sea surface temperature measurements from a number of locations over two days.
 (Remember this will erase any existing unsaved changes!
-You will not need any modifications you've made to "auto" going forward, but if you do want to save it, do so first!)
+You will not need any modifications you've made to other built-in datasets going forward [except `census9` from [exercise 3](data-management.html#execise-3), but if you do want to save it, do so first!)

 ~~~~
 <<dd_do>>